mrabbitz/Project1-CUDA-Flocking/README.md

 To optimize this, we calculate the closest point on each of these cells to the given boid's position and check if this distance is within the maximum neighborhood distance defined by the boid rules.
 If the distance exceeds this threshold, we exclude the boids in that cell from consideration.

-To find the closest point, we clamp the boid's position to the bounds of the cell along each dimension, and then compute the difference between the boid's position and this closest point.
+To find the closest point, we clamp the given boid's position to the bounds of the cell along each dimension, and then compute the difference between the boid's position and this closest point.

 ## Part 3: Performance Analysis
 - Frames Per Second (FPS) is the measurment of performance in this section.
 FPS is measured using a GLFW timer within the main loop.